 Gary Ford, 2698 E. Lake Rd. expressed concern regarding the drainage and how these changes will impact the seawall and how it will impact their property and their drinking water, and be detrimental to the Lake.

 Vice Chair Condon asked Bob Eggleston if the applicant could buy the property and leave it as is and rent out as is.
 In response Bob responded in the affirmative.
-Vice Chair Condon expressed that this is one of the worst properties that he has seen (and that) the proposed alterations have the potential to improve the quality of the property.
+Vice Chair Condon expressed that this is one of the worst properties that he has seen and that the proposed alterations have the potential to improve the quality of the property.

 Lisa Ford, expressed that they are not opposed to the improvements but they are opposed to the variances requested.